Other languages

 APRS - Automatic Packet Reporting System

-I've often heard this referred to as "automatic position reporting system. "
+I've often heard this referred to as an "automatic position reporting system. "

 Originally implemented with external hardware, many handheld and mobile VHF radios are equipped with a GPS and the software necessary to report position.

-It’s a small, small world and that popular sentiment rings especially true for operators of ham radio.
+It’s a small world, and that popular sentiment rings especially true for ham radio operators.
 From the comfort of their cozy desk chairs, hams introduce one another to new cultures and ideas through radio conversations that bridge continents, philosophies, and generations.
 And that’s not all.

-The conversations are constructive, the competitions friendly, and the community truly universal.
+The conversations are constructive, the competition is friendly, and the community is truly universal.

-The Federal Communications Commission (FCC) governs the amateur radio service through “Part 97” and is the sole issuer of amateur radio licenses within the US.
+The Federal Communications Commission (FCC) governs the amateur radio service through "Part 97 ".
+The FCC is the sole issuer of amateur radio license grants within the US.

-There are three classes of license, each of which requires an exam, and these licenses require renewal every ten years.
+There are three classes of licenses, each of which requires an exam, and these licenses require renewal every ten years.

-The exams are proctored in person by volunteers examiners and; upon completion, entitle the new operator a call sign assigned by the FCC within the range assigned by the International Telecommunication Union (ITU).
+The exams are organized by volunteer examiner coordinators (VECs) and proctored in person by volunteers examiners (VEs) and, upon completion, entitle the new operator to a call sign assigned by the FCC within the range given by the International Telecommunication Union (ITU).

 Like license plates, these call signs can be replaced with vanity signs.